Clyde Carter House

-The Clyde Carter House is a historic residence in Ford City, Alabama.
+The Clyde Carter House is a historic residence in Ford City, Alabama, United States.
 Built at a time of vast land speculation in Colbert County, the house represents the then-fashionable Spanish eclectic style not commonly found in the rural deep South.
 The house was listed on the National Register of Historic Places in 2004.

 History

 The house was built in 1924, amid a period of land speculation throughout The Shoals.
 In 1921, industrialist Henry Ford offered to buy two ammonium nitrate plants (constructed to manufacture ammunition, but which Ford would repurpose for fertilizer) and the partially completed Wilson Dam from the government.
 Ford later proposed to build an industrial city stretching for 75 mi along the Tennessee River to Huntsville.
 Developers began buying farmland to build subdivisions and towns.
 One company, the Bernard Home Building Company, based in Baltimore, Maryland, purchased land to develop in an area they named Ford City.
 They began construction on one house, in Spanish Eclectic style, before Ford abandoned his plans in the face of opposition from Congress.

 The house was purchased at auction in 1930 by Clyde and Cleo Carter after the builder defaulted on the mortgage.
 Carter finished the house and worked the surrounding lands, planting corn and cotton, eventually acquiring 24 acres (10 ha).
 Due to its proximity to Wilson Dam, the house was one of the first to have electrical service after the Rural Electrification Act.
 After Clyde Carter died in 1958, his wife Cleo lived in the house until her death in 1972.
 The Carters' daughters owned the house until 2000, when a granddaughter inherited the house.